pinohanako/RAG-powered-bot-for-real-estate/README.md

 ### Joke Imitation and Sticker/Photo Response
 To add a touch of humor and engagement, the system can respond to stickers and photos sent by users with witty jokes or humorous comments.

-## A breakdown of the project components and their functionalities:
+## A breakdown of the project components and their functionalities
 ### Langchains
 #### Conversational RAG Chain for General Questions
 This langchain utilizes the similarity search retriever to handle a wide range of user inquiries.
 It aims to provide accurate and contextually relevant responses to general questions about residence rules, booking processes, and real estate.